 V-1.
 RESIGNATION OR REMOVAL OF TRUSTEE.
-The trustee may resign at any time by giving thirty (30) days' advance written notice to the administrator and the grantor.
-The administrator may remove a trustee by written notice to the trustee and the grantor.
+The trustee may resign at any time by giving thirty (30) days' advance written notice to the administrator

-- APPOINTMENT OF SUCCESSOR TRUSTEE.
-The administrator shall fill any vacancy in the office of trustee as soon as V-2 practicable by written notice to the successor trustee; and shall give prompt written notice thereof to the grantor, if then living, otherwise to each beneficiary then entitled to payments or distributions under this agreement.
-A successor trustee shall be a bank (as defined in Section 581 of the Internal Revenue Code, as amended). - DUTIES OF RESIGNING OR REMOVED TRUSTEE AND OF SUCCESSOR TRUSTEE.
+V-2.
+APPOINTMENT OF SUCCESSOR TRUSTEE.
+The administrator shall fill any vacancy in the office of trustee as soon as practicable by written notice to the successor trustee; and shall give prompt written notice thereof to the grantor, if then living, otherwise to each beneficiary then entitled to payments or distributions under this agreement.
+A successor trustee shall be a bank (as defined in Section 581 of the Internal Revenue Code, as amended).

+V-3.
+DUTIES OF RESIGNING OR REMOVED TRUSTEE AND OF SUCCESSOR TRUSTEE.
 A trustee that resigns or is removed shall furnish promptly to the administrator and the successor trustee an account of its administration of the trust from the date of its last account.
 Each successor trustee shall succeed to the title to the trust fund vested in its predecessor without the signing or filing of any instrument, but each predecessor trustee shall execute all documents and do all acts necessary to vest such title of record in the successor trustee.
 Each successor trustee shall have all the powers conferred by this agreement as if originally named trustee.
 No successor trustee shall be personally liable for any act or failure to act of a predecessor trustee.
 With the approval of the administrator, a successor trustee may accept the account furnished and the property delivered by a predecessor trustee without incurring any liability for so doing, and such acceptance will be complete discharge to the predecessor trustee.